metzlere/metzlere/README.md

 ## Projects

 ### 🔹 **codebase-dumper**
 LLMs have been very helpful for me in programming, but copying and pasting code snippets repeatedly can get old.
-This tool **dumps all source code from a target directory into a Markdown file**, making it easy to copy into an LLM prompt.
+This tool dumps all source code from a target directory into a Markdown file, making it easy to copy into an LLM prompt.
 I've found that more powerful models (like `o3-mini-high`) can give better answers with less back and forth when given full context of the codebase.
+This approach can speed up development big time for small and low-complexity personal projects.
+For professional projects, I don't have the same access to powerful LLMs, and I tend to use them to mainly to assist with code syntax as well as brainstorming approaches to solving proxy problems.

 ### 🔹 **531-tracker**
 **A web app for tracking progress on Jim Wendler’s 5/3/1 lifting program**, logging workouts, and tracking volume over time.
 I am certainly not a web developer - this was a learning project for me and it was cool to see how HTML, CSS, JavaScript, and the backend connect.
-**🔹 Tech Stack:** HTML, CSS, JavaScript, SQLite
+Tech stack: HTML, CSS, JavaScript, SQLite
 **🔹 Features:**
 - Track weekly workout progress
 - Store lifting logs in an SQLite database
 - Hosted on a Raspberry Pi an accessible from the internet (DM me if you’d like to try it out!)

-### 🔹 **Planned Projects**
+### 🔹 **Things I'd like to try next when I have time**
 - **Malicious Domain Classification** using LSTM
 - **Object Detection in Satellite Imagery**
 - **Therapy Chatbot** that only responds in Creed lyrics (joking… or maybe not)